Electromagnetic vortex intensifier with ferromagnetic particles: Issues of electromechanics and device design

 The main parameters that characterize the rotating magnetic field created by a three-phase inductor in the working area of the apparatus in the absence of ferromagnetic particles include: the number of pairs of magnetic poles, the angular speed of their rotation; magnitude and speed of rotation of the magnetic induction vector hodograph, which in real devices is an ellipse with eccentricity increasing when approaching the surface of the working chamber.
 It is advisable to characterize the magnetic properties of the vortex layer by volume-averaged values; a convenient parameter for energy control of the operation of the vortex layer is its power density.

-Devices AVS-100, АVS-150, etc. (Russian Cyrillic acronym: АВС) are focused on uniform distribution of ferromagnetic particles throughout the working area and have a bipolar inductor.
+Devices AVS-100, AVS-150, etc. (Russian Cyrillic acronym: АВС) are focused on uniform distribution of ferromagnetic particles throughout the working area and have a bipolar inductor.
 When developing an inductor for these devices, the salient-pole design of liquid steel induction rotators was chosen as an analogue.
 The choice of salient-pole inductor design was associated mainly with simplified manufacturing technology, ease of operation, repair and cooling.

 In the central part of the working area of these devices, the magnetic field in the absence of ferromagnetic particles is close to uniform: the hodograph of the magnetic induction vector in this area is close to a circle, coinciding with it in the center of the working area of these devices; the modulus of the magnetic induction vector is approximately 0.12 T (in various devices from 0.1 to 0.15 T); the angular speed of its rotation is 314 radians per second, which corresponds to a rotation speed of 3000 rpm.